 Though nothing close to democratic, the regular transitions of power that came with the term-limits at least imposed some change; now that is gone.
 Combined with Xi’s gaining control of all the key institutions within the CCP and his ongoing drive to rid himself of any competitor, that’s a rather worrying development.

 As I argued in a recent article for CPI Analysis, this development risks creating instability in China and, in times of crisis, could accelerate momentum towards a coup d’état, there being no other option to get rid of bad leadership.

 Is there any internal opposition within the CCP?

-We can assume there is, but who’s going to go public saying that right now, knowing what happens to whoever criticises President Xi nowadays?
-The CCP has its own factions, so those that are not pro-Xi would understandably be unhappy with this turn of events, as are those who are in favour of reform.
+We can assume there is, but who’s going to go public saying that right now, knowing what happens to whoever criticizes President Xi nowadays?
+The CCP has its own factions, so those that are not pro-Xi would understandably be unhappy with this turn of events, as are those who are in favor of reform.

 How can be explained Xi Jinping’s seizure of absolute power?